Musical Millennials: 4 Key Ways To Motivate Millennials In Your Sales Team

 “These boots are made for walking” – A fun working environment

 Nancy Sinatra once sung “these boots are made for walking” and that lyric is no more relatable than to a Millennial who’s unhappy in their job.
-When a Millennial isn’t engaged in their work, you’ll more than likely know about it, according to a statistic from Gallup – About 21% of Millennials report switching jobs within the last year, and 60 percent are open to a different opportunity.
+When a Millennial isn’t engaged in their work, you’ll more than likely know about it, according to a statistic from Gallup – About 21% of Millennials report switching jobs within the last year, and 60 percent are open to a different opportunity (Gallup).
 This means they’re not afraid to quit their job if they’re unhappy, which means your recruitment and retention policies need to motivate them to perform at their best and stay on your team.

 As a career in sales normally comes with lots of out of office work and long hours, making your work environment a place where your staff want to be is the best possible way to rectify the issue of a good work-life balance.
 At Prime we have flexible working hours to accommodate the millennial mindset.
-When asked, 75% of Millennials said they would favour a job that gives employees the option to work flexibly (Talent International).
+When asked, 75% of Millennials said they would favour a job that gives employees the option to work flexibly (Workplace Insight).
 Additionally, we have multiple staff nights out and target hitting incentives (including holidays and free meals) as all of these are big selling points to Millennials, and definitely help reduce the challenges associated to a work-life balance within the sales industry.
 And why wouldn’t you want to have fun with your team anyway?